zuiko21/minimOS/hard/sixtation.md

 for photographic images.

-Alternate **128 and 64-colour palettes** have been considered, starting with the aforementioned _32 system entries_ followed by the remaining 96 or 32 colours, based on a _3-8-4_ or _4-4-2_ scheme, respectively.
+Alternate **128 and 64-colour palettes** have been considered, starting with the aforementioned _32 system entries_ followed by the remaining 96 or 32 colours, based on a _4-4-4_ or _4-4-2_ scheme, respectively. _Note that the 128-colour palette uses only 64 out of 96 non-system colours, repeating the system colours band_.

 Palette colours are arranged in such a way that _consecutive_ entries sport **noticeable luma